rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 The same (but less drastic) holds for `k = 120`: it overshoots the first time to 72%, but already converges to 60% after 8 iterations.

 Searching for the most optimal value for `k` is obvious in this case and already becomes clear in the code: `k = 100`.
-With this configuration the controller is already at the desired value after 1 iteration.
+With this configuration the controller is already at the desired value after one iteration.
 Although it is easy to find in this example, in practice it often turns out to be much more difficult to find the most optimal value for `k`.

 It should be noticed in the code that we use a feature of the controller that is not yet discussed so far: calculating the cumulative error and using this value for producing the next input rather than using the tracking error itself.
 We will get to this technique later.
 We can however already show the difference between using and not using this cumulative error.